cpske/ISP/agile/agile.md

    - P-PC Balance (Stephen Covey's Principle of Effectiveness).
    - Avoid overtime.
 9. *Continuous Attention to Excellence* - attention to technical detail and design enhances agility, improves the product, enables change.
-10. *Keep it Simple* – develop just enough for current goal.
+10. *Keep it Simple* – develop just enough for the current goal.
-    - "Maximizing the amount of work not done"
+    - "Maximize the amount of work not done"
     - Not an excuse for bad design or poor code (principle 9)
 11. *Self-Organizing Teams* encourage the best results.
     Quality products come from skilled and motivated team members who have decision-making power, take ownership, communicate regularly, and share ideas.